hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 when the problem dimensions are "big".
 There are several function in the subselect package (leaps, genetic, anneal) that can also be used to accomplish the same goal but tend to retain more predictors.

+-- Techniques to Improve Classification Accuarcy

+* Ensemble Method: a combination of classifiers.
+Bagging, Boosting, Random Forests.
+* Ensemble benefits: increase accuracy, reduces the variance of single classifier.
+* Bagging, bootstrap aggregation, which means it's sampling with replacement.
+Here sampling means sampling the data, not the classifier...
+* Boosting, set weights for each training round.
+Classifier Mi got the results, then the algorithms let subsequent classifier Mi+1 tp pay more attention to the misclassified training data
+* Ramdom Forests
+* For class-imbalance data: oversampling; undersampling, SMOTE (a variation of oversamping); threshold-moving (no sampling involved), which moves treshold so that the rare class is easier to classify.
+* Threshold-moving is less popular than other sampling methods, it's simple and good for 2 class-imbalance problem.

 -- Preprocessing